sudhanshuvlog/GFG-Devops22/Docker/Docker.md

 - **docker rmi -f <image-id>**: Deletes a Docker image forcefully.
 - **netstat -tnlp**: Displays all ports running on the host machine.
 - **ctrl+p+q**: Detaches the terminal from the Docker container without stopping it.
 - **docker run -p 80:80 -d --name webos -v /mydata/:/usr/share/nginx/html  nginx** Mount a local directory with the container to get persistent volume
+- **docker inspect <container_name>** - This command will allow you to inspect a container.
+It will give you detailed information about the container such as the IP address, the volumes, the environment variables, etc.
+- **docker exec -it <container_name> bash** - This command will allow you to execute bash program inside your container, you can also run any other program like date, python3 etc.
+- **docker run -it -p 80:80 -v /local_dir:/container_dir <image_name>** - This command will allow you to run a container with the given image.
+The `-it` flag will allow you to run the container in interactive mode with a terminal.
+The `-p` flag will allow you to map the port of the container to the port of the host machine.
+The `-v` flag will allow you to mount a local directory/volume to a directory inside your container.
+So we can have a persistent storage for our containers.
+- **docker cp <container_name>:<container_dir> <local_dir>** - This command will allow you to copy files from a container to your local machine.
+- **docker cp <local_dir> <container_name>:<container_dir>** - This command will allow you to copy files from your local machine to a container.

 - Docker Architecture -
   <img width="596" alt="image" src="https://github.com/sudhanshuvlog/GFG-Devops18/assets/124223047/3624888c-0dd8-46c8-bcdc-4229fde9b825">